 Trying to succeed together to better understand the universe.
 A model of the ULTRASAT control room (below) and the adjacent visitor center, planned to be established at the Weizmann Institute of Science | Source: Weizmann Institute of Science

 “The collaboration on this project is exceptional.
 It is the largest collaboration of its kind between industry and academia in Israel, and there is also a unique collaboration between the scientists themselves” adds Schwarzvald.
-“There is plenty of competition between scientists, but we are all trying to succeed together, with the common goal of better understanding the universe”.
+“There is plenty of competition between scientists, but we are all trying to succeed together, with the common goal to better understand the universe”

-In addition to the scientific mission of the space telescope, it also has an educational mission, led by the Davidson Institute for Science Education, the educational branch of the Weizmann Institute of Science.
-“I think that the telescope will have a meaningful educational impact”, says Waxman. “ The great exposure it generates will promote scientific and technological education, help encourage young girls and boys to study science and engineering, and will contribute to expanding the civic space community in Israel”.
+In addition to the space telescope’s scientific mission, it also has an educational mission, led by the Davidson Institute for Science Education, the educational branch of the Weizmann Institute of Science.
+“I think that the telescope will have a great educational impact”, says Waxman. “ Its extensive exposure will promote science and technology education, help encourage young girls and boys to study science and engineering, and will contribute to expanding the civic space community in Israel”.

 Long before ULTRASAT is ready to set out on its historic path, and observe distant places in the universe, Waxman and colleagues are already looking much further.
 “We are aiming at having an Israeli space telescope in space at all times, and are already thinking of the next project, perhaps a wide field X-ray telescope”’ concludes Waxman.
-“Israel has to launch such a satellite every five years.
-We will prove that it is possible to achieve this with a budget of this magnitude, and to march science forward”.
+“Israel should launch such a satellite every five years.
+We will prove that it is possible to achieve this with a budget of this magnitude and move science forward”.